 - Chemical Engineering Selectives (15 credit hours): Biology Selective (3 credit hours), Mathematics Selectives (6 credit hours), Chemical Engineering Elective (3 credit hours), Technical Elective (3 credit hours) (please see appendix for details).

-- General Engineering Requirement (10 credit hours): ENGR 131, ENGR 132 and 6 credits of Engineering Elective (please refer to section Engineering Electives Section).
+- General Engineering Requirement (10 credit hours): Introduction to Engineering (4 credits) ENGR 131, ENGR 132 and 6 credits of Engineering Elective (please refer the Engineering Electives Section).

 - Mathematics Requirements (12 credit hours): MA 165, MA 166 and MA 261.